gleb-shtengel/FIBSEM_gs_py/README.md

         Required for method='overlap_mean'/'overlap_percentile'.
     compute_detector_target_intensity_ratios(**kwargs)
         Required for intensity normalization when using target_damp > 0.
-    solve_stack_stitching(**kwargs)
+        Optionally plots per-Z-layer detector intensity trends, which reveal when the single global ratio is a poor target. solve_stack_stitching(**kwargs)
-        Solve mosaic stack stitching (perform bundle optimization). analyze_solve_residuals(**kwargs)
+        Solve mosaic stack stitching (perform bundle optimization).
+Methods: 'ECC', 'SIFT', 'SIFT-ECC', 'SIFT-Affine' (full per-tile affine from all inlier keypoint matches). replace_unconstrained_tiles (default True) gives tiles with no valid constraint their canonical mFOV-hexagon positions instead of their initialised defaults. analyze_solve_residuals(**kwargs)
-        Analyze per-pair residual errors from the most recent stack solve, flag outlier pairs (robust MAD test), and optionally invalidate them for a re-solve. check_mfov_hexagonal_pattern(**kwargs)
+        Analyze per-pair residual errors from the most recent stack solve, flag outlier pairs (robust MAD test), and optionally invalidate them in place for a re-solve.
+Can split intra-layer residuals into horizontal and vertical, and exclude tiles flagged elsewhere. check_mfov_hexagonal_pattern(**kwargs)
-        Validate the hexagonal mFOV tile layout (MSEM) from FirstPixels or tr_matr; report tiles deviating from the canonical hex pattern. replace_tiles_with_canonical_mfov_positions(outliers, **kwargs)
+        Validate the hexagonal mFOV tile layout (MSEM) from FirstPixels or tr_matr; report tiles deviating from the canonical hex pattern. replace_tiles_with_canonical_mfov_positions(outliers=None, **kwargs)
-        Overwrite tr_matr translations of the listed (outlier) tiles with their canonical mFOV-hexagon positions.
+        Overwrite tr_matr translations of the selected tiles with their canonical mFOV-hexagon positions.
+With outliers=None, targets every tile that takes part in no valid pair. invalidate_pairs_for_tiles(outliers, **kwargs)
-    recalculate_FirstPixels_from_tr_matr(update=True, round_to_int=False)
+        Invalidate the pairwise constraints involving a set of outlier tiles, so a subsequent solve_stack_stitching() drops them.
+Accepts outliers from any detector in this class. restore_transformation_valid(**kwargs)
+        Undo invalidate_pairs_for_tiles from its snapshot.
+    get_interlayer_pairs_mask(tile_indices)
+        Boolean mask over constraint rows selecting the inter-layer pairs involving given tiles. recalculate_FirstPixels_from_tr_matr(update=True, round_to_int=False)
         Recompute FirstPixels from the current tr_matr translations. solve_intensity_normalization(**kwargs)